Updated on: 3/21/2019

 States have different guidelines when it comes to MMI.
 When your doctor determines you have reached MMI, he or she will examine you for any permanent physical or cognitive damage and write a Maximum Medical Improvement report.
 If the injury or condition is past normal healing, it will be assigned an impairment rating.

 Each state uses its own Maximum Medical Improvement rating chart to denote the level of permanent damage.
 The Permanent Disability Rating System will determine how money you get in permanent disability.

 When you receive a letter from the insurance company explaining you are at MMI, it is important to contact an attorney.
 Note: Davis Law Group does not take workers’ compensation cases.

 The process of identifying and proving Maximum Medical Improvement (MMI) for a car accident or other type of personal injury case can be difficult for the average person.
 If you do not have a complete understanding of your legal rights, navigating the personal injury claims process on your own can be very challenging and there are many common mistakes that accident victims regularly make.

 If you or a loved one has been injured in an accident and you are unsure about how to handle the claim, it may be in your best interests to consult with an attorney who is experienced in handling serious personal injury claims.
-Davis Law Group and its team of personal injury attorneys work on a contingency fee basis, and we offer free case evaluations to anyone who has questions about their own personal injury case.
+The award-winning personal injury attorneys at Davis Law Group work on a contingency fee basis, and we offer free case evaluations to anyone who has questions about their own personal injury case.